TanStack/config/docs/package-structure.md

 title: Package Structure
 ---

+The following structure ensures packages work optimally with our monorepo/Nx workflow.

 ### `./package.json`

 - All TanStack projects have `"type": "module"` to set the default resolution of `.js` files to ESM; this does not have any impact on building for CJS